tsvvas/bioinfo_tips/custom_dir_layout.md

 export IPYTHONDIR=${XDG_CONFIG_HOME}/ipython
 ```

 Matplotlib is a heavy library with many configuration options.
-By default is repsects XDG specification, but if `MPLCONFIGDIR` is set it will put both configuration and cache files in that directory.
+By default is respects XDG specification, but if `MPLCONFIGDIR` is set it will put both configuration and cache files in that directory.
+Do not set this environment variable.

 Pip respects `XDG_CACHE_HOME`.
+You don't need to do anything.

 ## Singularity/Apptainer